Minidump Browser

 Viewing the virtual memory in a minidump

-To view the virtual memory described by data in a minidump you need to load the minidump into Virtual Memory Validator.
+To view the virtual memory described by data in a minidump you can load the minidump into Virtual Memory Validator.

 Viewing Kernel dumps